Materials and Energy

 Key Differentiators

-MatterSpace Lattice generates magnet candidates where crystal structure validity and magnetic performance are jointly guaranteed — eliminating the common failure mode of computationally predicted magnets that are thermodynamically unstable or unsynthesizable.
-The system explores beyond known magnetic structural prototypes, generating candidates with novel crystal chemistries that could not be reached through analogy-based search.
-Rare-earth-free generation is a first-class capability, with Lattice producing candidates from transition metal, metalloid, and light element combinations that achieve competitive energy products without supply chain risk.
-Temperature-dependent property prediction ensures candidates meet performance requirements across the full operating range, not just at room temperature.
+Crystal-structure validity and magnetic performance are jointly guaranteed.
+Lattice avoids the common failure mode of computationally predicted magnets that turn out to be thermodynamically unstable or unsynthesizable.
+It explores beyond known magnetic structural prototypes, generating candidates with novel crystal chemistries unreachable through analogy-based search.
+Rare-earth-free generation is a first-class capability: Lattice produces transition-metal, metalloid, and light-element combinations that achieve competitive energy products without supply-chain risk.
+Temperature-dependent property prediction ensures candidates perform across the full operating range, not just at room temperature.

 Same sector